robin-gdwl/Robot-Handwriting-Project/README.md

 ## Requirements:
 **Software**

-- Rhino 6 (using Rhino 5 will require some rewiring, use the canvas capture as a guide)
+- Rhino 6 (using Rhino 5 will require rewiring, use the canvas capture as a guide.
+You will need an earlier version of the [Robots plugin](https://github.com/visose/Robots/releases))
 - Grasshopper 1.0.0007
 - Processing 3.5.3